 Unfortunately, air travel is a large contributor to carbon emissions; however, the additional carbon produced from someone buying a cheap flight is negligible in comparison to business class (which generates more revenue and thus factors more heavily into the number of flights operating) and especially when compared to the output of private jets.

-We’d never suggest you stop flying as a means of exploring the world the world—who has time for a lengthy sea voyage or multi-day road or rail trip every time they want to take a vacation?—but when shorter distances make it possibility, consider taking a bus or train (Rome2rio is a great resource for comparing options).
+We’d never suggest you stop flying as a means of exploring the world the world—who has time for a lengthy sea voyage or multi-day road or rail trip every time they want to take a vacation?—but when shorter distances make it possibility, consider taking a bus or train (Rome2rio is a great resource for comparing options and you can read our guide to Europe train travel here).
 Slower travel can also help cut down emissions; one you’re in the region you want to visit, spend more time in fewer places rather than hopping from city to city.